PDC-support/comp-link-lib/PITCHME.md

 Reference: https://gcc.gnu.org/

 ---

 # GCC intermediate steps

 ### The four steps of compilation with GCC
-- Preprocessing:
+- Preprocessing: Inserts contents of header files.
+Removes comments
-- Compilation: Converts the preprocessed code to assembly code
+- Compilation: Converts the preprocessed code to assembly code.
+The completion is a complex process that proceed in multiple steps.
 - Assembly: Converts assembly code to machine code object files
 - Linking: Connects object files and libraries to executable code